 Avoid common sales tax filing errors

-Using Sales Tax Web File is the easiest way to avoid many sales tax filing errors.
+Note: Using Sales Tax Web File is the easiest way to avoid many sales tax filing errors.

 Follow the tips below to prevent making errors on your return that could result in bills for additional tax, penalty, and interest.